ionrock/ionblog/pages/resume.rst

- - `Bach <https://github.com/ionrock/bach>`_ - Bach is a set of small utilities written in `Go <https://golang.org>`_ to help legacy apps written without `12 Factor <https://12factor.net>`_ methods, bridge the operational gap necessary for deployment in the cloud and onn containers.
+ - `Bach <https://github.com/ionrock/bach>`_ - Bach is a set of small utilities written in `Go <https://golang.org>`_ to help legacy apps written without `12 Factor <https://12factor.net>`_ methods, bridge the operational gap necessary for deployment in the cloud and on containers.